H3xept/basesplit/README.md

 ### Scene 2: The Solution (15 sec)
 *Show phone screen with XMTP chat*
-"With SplitEt, just send your receipt to the chat."
+"With BaseSplit, just send your receipt to the chat."

 ### Scene 3: AI Processing (10 sec)
 *Show agent processing receipt*